-I found the site very enlightening, I grew up in Wales and think that my teachers failed to undersand this subject at all.
+I found this very enlightening, I grew up in Wales and think that my teachers failed to undersand this subject at all.

 I was googling for some advice on use of the apostrophe and I found you webpage.
 I was happy with use for missing letters, plurals and single ownership, but confused with plural ownership (s').